sal-car/breakitdown/README.md

 # Getting Started

-Run npm i from client & server folders to run.
-You will have to have an API key from OpenAI's API platform to use the AI functionality.
-The app also works without it, the user just has to add their own tasks.
+1. Install dependencies
+    1.1 From root folder
+        cd breakitdown
+        npm i
+    1.2 From client folder
+        cd client
+        npm i
+    1.3 From server folder
+        cd ../server
+        npm i
+2. Run program
+    2.1 Run client
+        cd ../client
+        npm start
+    2.2 Run server (I use nodemon)
+        nodemon index.js

+## NOTE:
+To be able to run the server, you need to create a secrets folder in root with an API key from OpenAI.
+You can generate one at their website.

+1. Go to root folder
+    cd breakitdown
+2. Create a folder called secrets and a file called apikey.js
+3. Insert the following in apikey.js :
+export const API_KEY = "your_api_key"

+Any issues, do let me know!

 # Teck stack